alex-bellon/wikipedia/README.md

 - [Earworm](https://en.wikipedia.org/wiki/Earworm) - a catchy piece of music that continually repeats through a person's mind after it is no longer playing.
 - [Mirror canon](https://en.wikipedia.org/wiki/Mirror_canon) - a type of canon which involves the leading voice being played alongside its own inversion (i.e. upside-down).
 - [Musical cryptogram](https://en.wikipedia.org/wiki/Musical_cryptogram) - a cryptogrammatic sequence of musical notes, a sequence which can be taken to refer to an extra-musical text by some 'logical' relationship, usually between note names and letters.
+- [Prisencolinensinainciusol](https://en.wikipedia.org/wiki/Prisencolinensinainciusol) is a song composed by the Italian singer Adriano Celentano, and performed by Celentano and his wife Claudia Mori, a singer/actress-turned-record producer.
+The song is intended to sound to its Italian audience as if it is sung in English spoken with an American accent, designed to be "Bob Dylan-esque"; however, the lyrics are deliberately unintelligible gibberish with the exception of the words "all right.
 - [Shave and a Haircut](https://en.m.wikipedia.org/wiki/Shave_and_a_Haircut) - "Shave and a Haircut" and the associated response "two bits" is a 7-note musical call-and-response couplet, riff or fanfare popularly used at the end of a musical performance, usually for comic effect.
 It is used both melodically and rhythmically, for example as a door knock.
 - [Shepard tone](https://en.wikipedia.org/wiki/Shepard_tone) - is a sound consisting of a superposition of sine waves separated by octaves.
 This creates the auditory illusion of a tone that continually ascends or descends in pitch, yet which ultimately seems to get no higher or lower.
 - [Suite for Piano (Schoenberg)](https://en.wikipedia.org/wiki/Suite_for_Piano_(Schoenberg))